microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 ### <a href="#messageDocumentation" name= "messageDocumentation" class="anchor"> Message Documentation </a>

 As said LSP defines a set of requests, responses and notifications.
-Each of those are document using the following format:
+Each of those are documented using the following format:

 * a header describing the request
 * an optional _Client capability_ section describing the client capability of the request.
 This includes the client capabilities property path and JSON structure.